 C. EDUCATION PROGRAMME schools Strengthen the role of Mother Groups in the schools Strengthen the status of girls in schools Support to OVCs Increase enrolment of special needs learners into target schools Increased attendance and participation of learners Improved management of target schools # of school managers trained on school management # of teacher trainees graduated and hired at target schools # of schools with Talular centres % of teachers per school actively using the teaching and learning materials developed.
-Review of DEMIS Indicators and use the Programme Implementation/Activity Tracking Tool for all activities that we have developed Tool in Annex 8 of exchange visits # of girls' clubs formed # of girls' clubs trained # of girls' clubs engaged in interface meetings with school authorities # of bursaries provided retention rate of OVCs enrolment rate of OVCs # of scholarships provided # of OVCs receiving psychosocial support # of special needs children identified and supported. - # of materials and devices provided # of resource centres established and rehabilitated # of teachers trained in administering deworming tablets # of schools monitored and supervised Data management training package developed # PEAs trained in the use of ICT # of trained PEAs Efficiency: Was the project implemented efficiently, in Programme efficiency n-line with international and national norms and stand Compliance with disbursement schedule ards?
-ICEIDA, Mangochi D Council Annex 2 Funds/budget utilization rate Mangochi District Council fi Annexes 8, Compliance with reporting requirements Mangochi District Council Annex 2 Utilization of community-based organizations/groups/commitees for programme delivery without creating new structures in the community District/sector Implementing Teams Annexes 7 stainability: To what extent are there financial, i nstitutional, social-economic, and/or environmental ri sks to sustaining long-term pro pject results? nstitutionalization of programme activities Incorporation of operational and overhead expenses in the recurrent budgets of respective Ministries (Health.
+DEMIS/EMIS Review of DEMIS Indicators and use the Programme Implementation/Activit Tracking Tool for all activities that we have developed Tool in Annex 8 of exchange visits # of girls' clubs formed # of girls' clubs trained # of girls' clubs engaged in interface meetings with school authorities # of bursaries provided retention rate of OVCs enrolment rate of OVCs # of scholarships provided # of OVCs receiving psychosocial support # of special needs children identified and supported. - # of materials and devices provided # of resource centres established and rehabilitated # of teachers trained in administering deworming tablets # of deworming tablets procured and distributed # of schools monitored and supervised Data management training package developed # PEAs trained in data management. # of staff trained in the use of ICT # of trained PEAs in-line with international and national norms and stand Programme efficiency Compliance with disbursement schedule Funds/budget utilization rate Compliance with reporting requirements Utilization of community-based organizations/groups/commitees for programme delivery without creating new structures in the community ICEIDA, Mangochi D Council Mangochi District Council fi Mangochi District Council District/sector Implementing Teams Annex 2 Annexes 8, Annex 2 Annexes 7 stitutionalization of programme activities Incorporation of operational and overhead expenses in the recurrent budgets of respective Ministries (Health.
 Water development, Education).
-Mangochi District Cour DHO/DWO/DEM ncil Key Informant Interviews Tool in Annex 7 npact: Are there indications that the project has A. PUBLIC HEALTH PROGRAMME Other systems in place or being established to ensure continuity with programme activities contributed to, or enabled progress toward, reduced l environmental stress and/or improved ecological status?
-Immediate Objective (Outcome): Increased availability, access and utilization of high impact, quality maternal and child health services in mangochi district.
-Proportion (%) pregnant women starting antenatal care in the trimester of pregnancy Deliveries (%) attended to by skilled health workers Proportion (%) of under five children fully immunized Proportion (%) pregnant women tested for HIV HMIS and Health Centres Records HMIS and Health Centres Records HMIS and Health Centres Records HMIS and Health Centres Records HMIS updated district indicators MTE secondary data from supported Health Centres (Too in Annex 9).
-Caregivers/Mothers satisfaction with health services delivery in their area Tool in Annex 9
+Mangochi District Coun Tool in Annex 7 Other systems in place or being established to ensure continuity with programme activities pact: Are there indications that the project ha s contributed to, or enabled progress toward, reduced d environmental stress and/or improved ecological status?
+Immediate Objective (Outcome): Increased availability, access and utilization Proportion (%) pregnant women starting antenatal care in the trimester of pregnancy Deliveries (%) attended to by skilled health HMIS and Health Centres Records HMIS updated district indicate MTE secondary data from

 B. WATER AND SANITATION PROGRAMME Immediate objective (Outcome): Increased and sustainable access to and use of safe water sources and improved sanitation in TA Chimwala.
-Proportion of households with access to improved and safe water in target area Proportion of households with access to an improved sanitation facility in target area Proportion of villages verified as ODF in target area Reduction in waterborne diseases in target area Time savings for women and girls as a result of new water points HMIS/DWO HMIS District data Caregivers survey in communitie where boreholes and shallow wells ahave been installed Tool in Annex 10 FGDs with WPMCs (Tool Annex 10) C. EDUCATION PROGRAMME Immediate Objective (Outcome): Improved quality of education in target schools to reduce drop-out and repetition and promote effective learning Retention rate of learners in target schools Promotion % of learners Pass rate, % of learners at each grade level passing/taking exams Selection rate for secondary school (% of learners in std.8 who get selected) DEMIS Review of DEMIS MTE Schools Survey Tool in Annex 11
+Proportion of households with access to improved and safe water in target area Proportion of households with access to an improved sanitation facility in target area Proportion of villages verified as ODF in target area Reduction in waterborne diseases in target area Time savings for women and girls as a result of new water points HMIS/DWO HMIS District data Caregivers survey in communities where boreholes and shallow wells ahave been installed Tool in Annex 10 FGDs with WPMCs (Tool Annex 10) C. EDUCATION PROGRAMME Immediate Objective (Outcome): Improved quality of education in target schools to reduce drop-out and repetition and promote effective learning Retention rate of learners in target schools Promotion % of learners Pass rate, % of learners at each grade level passing/taking exams Selection rate for secondary school (% of learners in std.8 who get selected) DEMIS Review of DEMIS MTE Schools Survey Tool in Annex 11